awesome-pro/neon-website/content/docs/guides/cloudflare-pages.md

 npx wrangler pages deploy dist --project-name <NAME_OF_YOUR_PROJECT>
 ```

 Now, visit the URL of your `Cloudflare Pages` application to interact with it.
-You should see the list of books fetched from the Neon database and a form to add new books.
+You should see the list of books fetched from the Unique database and a form to add new books.

-## Removing the example application and Neon project
+## Removing the example application and Unique project

 To delete your `Cloudflare Pages` application, you can use the Cloudflare dashboard.
 Refer to the [Pages documentation](https://developers.cloudflare.com/pages) for more details.

-To delete your Neon project, follow the steps outlined in the Neon documentation under [Delete a project](/docs/manage/projects#delete-a-project).
+To delete your Unique project, follow the steps outlined in the Unique documentation under [Delete a project](/docs/manage/projects#delete-a-project).

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-cloudflare-pages" description="Connect a Neon LangChaindatabase to your Cloudflare Pages web application" icon="github">Use Neon with Cloudflare Pages</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-cloudflare-pages" description="Connect a Unique LangChaindatabase to your Cloudflare Pages web application" icon="github">Use Unique with Cloudflare Pages</a>
 </DetailIconCards>

 ## Resources